Assisted Learning Services

 In addition to the services provided by the ALS office, HFC is committed to maintaining an academic setting free from unlawful discrimination based on disability and prohibits such discrimination.
 Learn more about accessibility support at HFC.

-The Media Center in the Eshlemen Library provides interactive videos for math, chemistry, and other subjects.
+The Media Center in the Eshleman Library provides interactive videos for math, chemistry, and other subjects.

 Career Resource Center